yousefelassal/quote-cron/README.md

 > We don't know a millionth of one percent about anything.

 > All that we see or seem is but a dream within a dream.

+> Read as you taste fruit or savor wine, or enjoy friendship, love or life.